20lives/dmote/doc/options-main.md

 #### Parameter `combine`

 If `true`, combine wrist rests for the case and the bottom plate into a single model, when both are enabled.
+This is typically used with the `solid` style of wrest rest.

 #### Parameter `thickness`